An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: Introduction

 Previous neuroscience studies have suggested that the human brain typically uses visual information to assist the auditory system in addressing the cocktail party problem \cite{RN72, RN82}.
 Inspired by this finding, visual information has been incorporated to improve the speech separation performance \cite{RN9, RN10, RN26, RN53, RN118, RN7}.
 The resulting methods are known as audio-visual speech separation (AVSS) approaches.
 When visual cues are incorporated, regardless of the number of speakers or whether this number is known a priori, speech separation becomes substantially easier because the system knows who is speaking at any time.
 In addition, if lip motion can be captured by the system, this additional clue assists in speech processing because it complements information loss in the speech signal in noisy environments \cite{RN72, RN80}.
 Nevertheless, the abilities of existing AVSS methods are far inferior to the capability of the human brain.

 From a neuroscience perspective, the above AVSS methods simulate supracortical pathways from lower functional areas (e.g., the V1 and A1 areas) to higher functional areas (e.g., the V2 and A2 areas) in primates.
-This structure is deeply influenced by the development of the convolutional neural network (one of the most popular deep learning models) in Hubel and Wiesel’s studies on the cat visual cortex \cite{RN101, RN102}.
+The structures of most AVSS methods \cite{RN10, RN26, RN53} are heavily influenced by convolutional neural networks \cite{lecun1989backpropagation}, which were partially inspired by Hubel and Wiesel's findings on cat visual cortex \cite{RN101}.
 However, existing AVSS methods overlook the significance of subcortical structures in audio-visual information integration.

-Previous neuroscience studies have revealed that the thalamus, a subcortical brain region, is critical for multimodal integration \cite{RN29, RN40, RN73}.
-The hierarchical and complex pathways between thalamic nuclei and different cortices transmit and integrate sensory information (Fig. 1A), including unimodal thalamocortical pathways (from the primary auditory or visual thalamus to the corresponding primary cortices) and higher-order cortical thalamocortical pathways with multimodal sensory thalamic nuclei.
+Previous neuroscience studies have revealed that the thalamus, a subcortical brain region, is critical for multimodal integration \cite{RN29, RN40, RN73, RN76, shepherd2021untangling, rouiller2000comparative, keifer2015comparative}.
+Fig.~\ref{fig1}A illustrates the interaction between thalamic nuclei and different cortical areas in rodent brains.
+This is a typical diagram in mammals.
+The hierarchical and complex pathways between thalamic nuclei and different cortices transmit and integrate sensory information, including unimodal thalamocortical pathways (from the primary auditory or visual thalamus to the corresponding primary cortices) and higher-order cortical thalamocortical pathways with multimodal sensory thalamic nuclei.
 The non-lemniscal or higher-order regions of the auditory thalamus receive anatomical inputs directly from brain regions for visual processing, including the superior colliculus and secondary visual cortex \cite{RN76}, and exhibit excitatory or inhibitory responses to both visual information and auditory inputs \cite{RN41, RN36, RN32}.
 The auditory cortex receives visual input from the visual thalamus \cite{RN45} and the cortex and integrates auditory and visual information \cite{RN137, RN134}.
-The complex neural circuits among the sensory thalamus and the cortex, especially the transthalamic pathways via the higher-order thalamus, could involve brain processing mechanisms that address the cocktail party effect and thus could motivate novel AVSS methods.
+The complex neural circuits among the sensory thalamus and the cortex \cite{shepherd2021untangling}, especially the transthalamic pathways via the higher-order thalamus, could involve brain processing mechanisms that address the cocktail party effect and thus could motivate novel AVSS methods.